 - Risk Management Processes: Tier 3 organizations have formally approved risk management practices, and are expressed as policy.
 These practices are regularly updated based on changes in business requirements and changing threat landscape.

-- Integrated Risk Management Program: In this tier, there is an organization-wide approach to managing cybersecurity risk.
-Risk-informed policies, processes, and procedures are defined and implemented and reviewed.
+- Integrated Risk Management Program: In this tier, there is a higher-level organization-wide approach to managing cybersecurity risk.
+Risk-informed policies, processes, and procedures are defined, implemented, and reviewed.
 There are methods in place to consistently respond effectively to changes in risk, and personnel possess the knowledge and skills to perform their roles.
-Senior cybersecurity and business-side executives communication regularly regarding cybersecurity risk.
+Senior cybersecurity, board of directors, and business-side executives communicate regularly regarding cybersecurity events and risk.

 - External Participation: Tier 3 organizations understand their role in the ecosystems and contribute to the broader understanding of risks.
 They collaborate with other entities regularly that coincide with internally generated information that is shared with other entities.
 These organizations are aware of the risks associated with their supply chains and act formally on those risks, including implementing written agreements to communicate baseline requirements, governance structures, and policy implementation and monitoring.